Blackymas/NSPanel_HA_Blueprint/README.md

 - Button to display settings page

 ## Weather Forcast
-- 5 days Weather Forcast via swipe
+- 5 days Weather Forcast via swipe (Integration Accuweather - but should also go with another integration)
 - Lowest and highest temperature outside
 - Date
 - Rain probability